-The Graduate School created CAP in collaboration with the Vice President of Diversity and a student group – the Graduate Students of Color.
+The Graduate School created the Graduate Center for Diversity and Access Student Program in collaboration with the Vice President of Diversity and a student group, the Graduate Students of Color.
 The content of this program is based on best practice strategies for creating an inclusive environment, the Graduate School’s experience with the AGEP program, and qualitative data collected by a nationally recognized consultant on diversity, Dr. Nadya Fouad.

 We aim to implement a comprehensive academic framework providing professional development and additional opportunities for graduate students of color to address systematic issues that may impede their progress in their graduate programs.

 - Information on topics related to professional development such as work/life balance and self-care